How to get started using the UpCloud API

 }

-Using a GET request, enter the API address https://api.upcloud.com with the API version number and the desired command to the request URL line, then select the Basic Auth option and set your username and password.
+Using a GET request, enter the API address https://api.upcloud.com with the API version number and the desired command to the request URL line, then select the Bearer Token auth type and paste your token value (including the ucat_ prefix).
 When you have filled in the request details, click the Send button to run the query.

 Postman GET Account